 - PlayStation: For PlayStation 3 or 4 your extensions should be PRX files, with each target requiring a different PRX to conform to specification of the target (either PS3 or PS4).
 If working on a PSVita, the extension should be SUPRX instead.

+Since a single extension can have various associated files, it's possible to create a single extension for multiple platforms, in which case you want to specify all the compatible platforms in the main extension editor (ie: tick the checkbox beside them) and then in the individual file properties for each part of the extension, set the platform that those files should be exported to.
 To change the target platform for a specific extension file or placeholder you must first open the extension properties (double click the extension i the Resource tree or use and select Open Properties), and then once in the extension properties select the resource file from the right that you want to edit:NOTE: If you are exporting to the macOS or Ubuntu target, then you can set the "Uncompress as zip file" option to preserve file permissions for the extension.

 call_android_extension_function(x, y, z);